 India occupies parts of neighboring Jammu Kashmir and ruthlessly kill Kashmiri Muslims in a sustained manner.
 Neither USA nor Europe nor UNSC condemns the atrocities committed in Kashmir for years now, allowing Indian military and police to deal with Kashmiris they way they think fit.

-Already over 100,000 Kashmiris have been slaughtered by India but UN pretends it does not and cannot see anything
+Already over 100,000 Kashmiris have been slaughtered by India mostly with Zionist weapons, but UN pretends it does not and cannot see anything.

 India courts Israel by purchasing its weapons to make an unwilling Kashmir to support its brutal occupation.

 International community condemns the fascist Israeli occupation of West bank and regular attacks on Gaza strip to kill Muslims and confiscate their remaining lands for more Jewish colony constructions.

 Public opinion in India remains divided, however, and Indians of all stripes have expressed horror at the Israeli siege of Gaza.
 But the extent of public support in India for Israel’s current offensive would have been unimaginable a decade ago.